-Master of Fine Arts in Theatre; Concentration in Stage Management
+Master of Fine Arts - Theatre; Concentration in Stage Management

 Stage managers are the master collaborators and communicators.
 Their real talents lie in nurturing the creative process, coordinating diverse artistic personalities and maintaining positive energy.
 Organized, responsible, tactful, adaptable, and graceful under pressure, they are the backbone of any production.
 Stage managers, considered "jacks of all trades," are understanding and sensitive to the processes of their fellow collaborators.